exasol/virtual-schemas/README.md

 Virtual Schemas can be also described in known terms as `External Tables` or `Foreign Data Wrapper (FDW)`.

-This repository contains Virtual Schema adapters for different external data sources.
-Each of these adapters translates between the Exasol SQL dialect and the SQL dialect of the external data source.

 ## Version Requirements